yonasBSD/nerdlog/README.md

 I said, a proof of concept.
 Most of the code is hard to read, no tests, poor error handling, etc.

+But it works.
+It's pretty usable and surprisingly fast.

 ![Nerdlog](nerdlog.png)

 ## Installation